mjdrushton/atsim-potentials/docs/user_guide/potential_definition_files.rst

 	Produce list of potential modifiers.

+.. _multi-range-potentials:

 Multi-range potentials
 ++++++++++++++++++++++

 The potential definition syntax used in the ``[Pair]`` section supports an extension which allows a series of potential-forms to be concatenated to each other, allowing each to act over a particular range of separations.
 These are defined as multi-range potentials.
-Concrete examples of where they are useful are provided in :ref:`combining-potentials` however the basic syntax defining multi-range potentials is introduced here.
+Concrete examples of where they are useful are provided in :ref:`multi-range-potential-examples` however the basic syntax defining multi-range potentials is introduced here.

 Suppose we want to define a potential acting between Mg and O using two potential-forms: ``pot_A`` and ``pot_B``.
 The first is to be parametrised with values of 5.3 and 1.2 and ``pot_B`` with 9.6 and 2.4.
 Now say we want ``pot_A`` to act over the separations :math:`0 \geq r_{ij} \leq 3` and ``pot_B`` :math:`3 < r_{ij} \leq 8` and for the pair-potential to evaluate to zero when :math:`r_{ij} > 8`\ .